Section508Coordinators/Dev-Automation/examples/pa11y/pa11y-advanced-project1/readme.md

 ## Setup

-Node.js needs to be available on your system.
+Git and Node.js needs to be available on your system.
 Also, there is a peer dependency on puppeteer.
 This means that in addition to running `npm install` you will need to run `npm install puppeteer`.

 ```sh
 npm install